alliedmodders/amtl/README.md

 permissive UniquePtr.
 It is intended for code that benefits from automatic deletion, but not from the verbosity introduced by some of UniquePtr's safety features.

+### Flags (am-flags.h)

+`Flags<T>` is a container class for a scoped enum type (that is, an enum declared as `enum class`).
+It is meant to be used in addition to (or as a replacement of) `KE_DEFINE_ENUM_OPERATORS`.
+It is designed for enums where each member is a bit or bitmask.
+Flags provides type-safe bitwise operations, and most importantly, an implicit cast-to-bool operator which is not allowed for normal C++ enumerations.

 # Replacing SourceHook Includes

 AMTL is a spiritual successor to the SourceHook template library, used in many AlliedModders